beeblebrox3/caster/README.md

 # Caster

-PHP Library to cast arrays
+PHP Library to cast arrays of values

 ## Requirements